minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 Plugins for OpenKAT: boefjes, whiskers and bits
 ===============================================

 OpenKAT is modular and can be easily extended.
 This guide provides a first step for the development of new plugins: boefjes that scan, whiskers that collect objects, and bits that contain businessrules.

 OpenKAT comes with a KATalog of boefjes, which can be viewed through the front end of the system.
 The premise is that all information is processed and stored in the smallest unit, ensuring the modular nature of OpenKAT.

 OpenKAT can access multiple KATalogs, so it is possible to create your own overview of boefjes in addition to the official KATalog.
 This is of interest to organizations that use boefjes for specific purposes or with software that has a different licensing model.

 This guide explains how the plugins work and how they are created, and gives an overview of which plugins already exist.

 The community is working on sample boefjes with a ``enter your code here`` option and a repository with a prebuilt CI that provides boefjes as artifacts.
 Please send an email to meedoen@openkat.nl if you would like to participate in this.

 What types of plugins are there?
 ================================

 There are three types of plugins, deployed by OpenKAT to collect information, translate it into objects for the data model and then analyze it.
 Boefjes gather facts, Whiskers structure the information for the data model and Bits determine what you want to think about it; they are the business rules.
 Each action is cut into the smallest possible pieces.

 - Boefjes gather factual information, such as by calling an external scanning tool like nmap or using a database like shodan.

-- Whiskers analyze the information and turn it into objects for the data model in Octopoes
+- Whiskers analyze the information and turn it into objects for the data model in Octopoes.

 - Bits contain the business rules that do the analysis on the objects.

-Boefjes and Whiskers are linked together through the mime-type that the rascal passes along to the information.
+Boefjes and Whiskers are linked together through the mime-type that the boefje passes along to the information.
 For each mime-type, multiple Boefjes and Whiskers are possible, each with its own specialization.
 Thus, the data from a crook can be delivered to multiple whiskers to extract a different object each time.
 Bits are linked to objects and assess the objects in the data model.

 How does it work?
 =================

 A hostname given as an object to OpenKAT, for example, is used as input to a search by the matching boefjes.
 Based on the data model, logically related objects are searched to get a complete picture.

 Thus, OpenKAT is like a snowball rolling through the network based on the data model.
 The logical connections between objects point the way, and OpenKAT keeps looking for new boefjes until the model is complete.

 The new objects in the data model are evaluated by Bits, the business rules.
 This produces findings, which are added as objects.
 For example, the hostname includes a dns configuration, which must meet certain requirements.
 If it goes outside the established parameters it leads to a finding.

 Where to start?
 ===============

 The first question is what information you need.
 If you know this, there are a number of options, which determine what is best to do:

 - the information is already present in the data model -> create a businessrule (bit)
 - the information is present in the output of an existing boefje -> create a normalizer (whiskers)
 - the information is not yet available -> create a boefje, modify the data model and create a normalizer

 If you want to add factual information, use a boefje.
 Want to add an opinion or analysis, use a bit.

 OpenKAT assumes that you collect and process all information in the smallest possible units so that they can contribute back to other combinations and results.
 This is how you maintain the modular nature of the package.

 To make a finding about a CVE to a software version, you have a string of objects: the finding of the software, the version, the CVE.
 That combination then leads to the object of the finding.

 Existing boefjes
 ================